google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 How long should the introduction section be?

 The length of an introduction will depend on the research study.
-Generally, scientific papers are lengthier than those in the humanities/social sciences, psychology, or business-related categories.
+Generally, scientific papers are longer than those in the humanities/social sciences, psychology, or business-related categories.
 It can be safely assumed that the length of their introductions will follow suit.

 Conclusion